 Alex’s background is in space systems engineering after completing a Masters degree at the University of Leicester in 2017, with a Bachelors degree in Astrophysics obtained from Nottingham Trent University in 2015.
 He also attended the International Space University in 2018 where the idea for UK Analogue Mission arose and the journey to developing missions in the UK began.
 Alex is also a full-time satellite navigation engineer at GMV NSL.

-Evan is an award-winning short story writer, playwright and copywriter.
+Evan, an award-winning author, playwright and filmmaker, has a master’s degree in creative writing from the University of Surrey and a bachelor’s degree in fine arts from the University of South Carolina – Aiken.
 His interest in analogue missions stems from research and reflection on the benefits and applications of spaceflight.
 He aims to use his skills in writing and content creation to connect with UKAM audiences through articles that foster a range of interests in both analogue missions and the space industry.
-He received a bachelor’s degree in theatre and creative writing at University of South Carolina.
-He also studies Master's creative writing at the University of Surrey.
+He is currently studying at the International Space University pursuing a career in space journalism and communications outreach.

 Josh is an MSc student studying space exploration at the University of Leicester.
 He recently graduated from the University of Surrey with a degree in Aerospace engineering, which he tailored towards aerodynamics of supersonic and hypersonic craft.
 He hopes to apply this knowledge towards rocketry and re-entry vehicles in the future.
 He is currently involved in mission planning as well as helping with site maintenance.